Help us to make our dream come true in the Nepali hills, Nepal

 Accommodation

-The family of Prakash is living in the main house, the family house.
-We are about to move to our new build house.
-We just refreshed 2 rooms in the family house where you can sleep.
-The room will be all yours!
+You are going to stay in the family house together with Krishna, his wife Dixcha and the youngest sister of Prakash, Apecchya.
+At the moment we have one room available in the family house for volunteers.
+The room will be all yours if you come alone, if you come as a couple you can share this room.
 It’s simple and clean.
 You will wake up with the sound of the countryside.
 Birds, chickens and the family around who is waking up to make you a cup of Nepali morning tea (chai).

 We eat twice a day the famous Nepali 'dal bhat'.
 This comes always with dal, rice and a vegetable curry.
 Sometimes we also make some extra side dishes or we eat meat.
 One of the family members is preparing the food for everyone.
 For volunteers we can offer the same and they eat together with us.
 The base of our food is vegan.
 But we do have meat sometimes or milk/yoghurt.
 We also offer snacks and fruit.
 Basicly all the food we have can be eaten :)